jay0lee/hieg/index.md

   <ol>
     <li>Download and unzip your generated extension.</li>
   <li><a href="https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked">Install the unpacked extension</a></li>
-  <li>You should now be restricted to using the GCP organizations you allowlisted when generating your extension.</li>
+  <li>You should now be inserting the desired header on spexcific sites you specified when generating your extension.</li>
   </ol>

     <h3>Force installing the extension for users.</h3>